-Pro tip: Before checking out the examples and designing your landing pages, get more information about how they work and strategies to generate specific leads with targeted landing pages in Real Estate Landing Pages: A Guide to Generating Leads.
+Before checking out the different real estate landing page ideas we have for you, get more information about how they work and strategies to generate specific leads with targeted landing pages in Real Estate Landing Pages: A Guide to Generating Leads.

 Example 1: Corcoran

 Corcoran is an example of a home search landing page targeted to generate leads from buyers and renters.
 The headline “Make yourself at home” is simple, encouraging site visitors to find a home with the help of Corcoran.
 The page has rotating pictures showing different types of homes, all of which are clear and eye-catching.

 The photos are also representative of the types of properties represented by the brokerage.
 They showcase homes located in different areas, like a large apartment in a downtown metropolitan area or secluded homes in the forest.
 The picture in this example is great for people wanting to buy vacation rentals, in particular.
 This strategy, although quite simple, can really drive leads focused on specific niches.

 Example 2: LuxRE Keller Williams

 Although this home valuation landing page from LuxRE Keller Williams lacks photographic images, it’s a great example of a direct headline and CTA button that appeals directly to home sellers.
 Using lighter-colored text and a brightly colored button on the plain black background focuses the visitor’s attention to those form fields.

 The button color is a strategic choice to draw attention to the copy located in the button and reiterates the CTA of finding your home’s value.
 It’s also the same color as the brand’s logo, so it’s familiar to the visitor.
 If you want to attract sellers, home valuation pages provide an instant and valuable resource that encourages sellers to exchange their contact information for your knowledge.